Breath Prayers for the Rest of Us: Advent Christ

 (C) 2022, Jody Thomae

-Join her at a retreat or training in 2024!!
+Join her at a retreat or training!!

 Embodied: I Wish You Would Dance